Showing items from Language Engineering

 Low-code development vs. MDE

 Today I want to share with you this excellent article about MDE (Model-Driven Engineering) and low-code platforms that I found through Twitter.
 The article is titled Low-code development and model-driven engineering: Two sides of the same coin?.
-The paper explores the commonalities and differences of the two approaches and throws very good insights on the different concepts.

 Continue Reading